taye000/salama-marketplace/README.md

 # salama-marketplace
-A marketplace secured by cutting edge escrow service
+A marketplace secured by cutting edge escrow service powered by blockchain and AI.